 Butcher Paper (Texas Crutch)

 If you order brisket at one of the top Texas bbq joints, chances are they’ve wrapped it inside butcher paper.

-Unlike foil, wrapping a brisket in butcher paper allows the smoke to get through while still speeding up the cooking process.
+Unlike aluminum foil, wrapping a brisket in butcher paper allows the smoke to get through while still speeding up the cooking process.

 Wrapping a brisket in butcher paper takes practice, and it may take you a few times to get it right.
 You can purchase butcher paper online or from your local butchers.

 A layer of moisture forms on the outside of the brisket, soaked up by the butcher paper.